michaelshehata/SampleSeeker/README.md

 To be implemented:
-- Login (with library and history and a profile section)
+- Login and log out
 - Favourites
 - Settings (dark mode)
 - Sample of the day section